-\subsection{Participants, Method, and Data}
+\subsubsection{Participants, Method, and Data}

 To assess the effectiveness of these improvements without learning and co-design biases, NurtureBot v3 was tested with a new cohort of 46 parents, 29 females and 17 males with an average age of 38.07.
-11 participants (23.9\%) used ChatGPT everyday.
+11 participants were already familiar with chatbots, with (23.9\%) using ChatGPT daily.
 A total of 185 conversations (denoting an average participation of 80.4\% (37 out of 46 parents across all days)) and corresponding feedback were collected over five days using the same data collection (See Figure \ref{survey}) and analysis method (see Section \ref{trialdataanalysis}) as outlined in the NurtureBot v1's trial, allowing for direct comparisons across versions.

-\subsection{Findings of third technology trial - Nurture Bot v3}
+\subsubsection{Findings of third technology trial - Nurture Bot v3}

 Next we present a summary of the third trial findings, focusing on identifying ongoing interaction problems, following the interaction layer redesign.

-While feedback was overwhelmingly positive, our analysis focused the interaction problems (from 46 out of 370 (12.4\%) negative feedback.
+\paragraph{Qualitative Results}\quad While feedback was overwhelmingly positive, our analysis focused the interaction problems (from 46 out of 370 (12.4\%) negative feedback.
 We identified 10 unique pain points, which we group into the three themes, summarised below.
 We also provide a comparative analysis of the three Nurturebot versions in Section \ref{results}.

-\textbf{Problem 1} Some participants wanted NurtureBot to ``intelligently'' provide more detailed responses when necessary.
+\textit{Problem 1:} Some participants wanted NurtureBot to ``intelligently'' provide more detailed responses when necessary.
 For example, \begin{quote} ``I guess the responses could be a little longer and detailed at times but not by much.'' \end{quote}

-\textbf{Problem 2} Few participants found it challenging to follow step-by-step exercises via text.
-One participant remarked, \begin{quote} ``A lot of the time the advice was to close my eyes then do X but when it's text based this is obviously hard to follow.
+\textit{Problem 2:} Few participants found it challenging to follow step-by-step exercises via text.
+One participant remarked, \begin{quote} ``A lot of the time the advice was to- close my eyes then do X, but when it's text based this is obviously hard to follow.
 Perhaps tell them to read the advice then close eyes.'' \end{quote}